Kurnell

 Kurnell has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are applied.
-Growth rates by age group are used for years 2032 to 2041.
-By 2041, the suburb is projected to increase by 4 persons based on aggregated SA2-level projections, reflecting an overall decline of 0.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, lower quartile growth of Australian statistical areas is anticipated, with the suburb of Kurnell expected to expand by 50 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.6% in total over the 16 years.

 Frequently Asked Questions - Population